fortran-lang/stdlib/doc/specs/stdlib_string_type.md

 #### Description

-Returns a new string_type instance which holds the titlecase (or capitalized) version of the character sequence hold by the input string.
+Returns a new string_type instance which holds the titlecase version of the character sequence hold by the input string.
-Capitalized version: The first alphabetical character of the input character sequence is transformed to uppercase unless it follows a numeral and the rest of the characters in the sequence are transformed to lowercase.
+Title case: First character of every word in the sentence is converted to uppercase and the rest of the characters are converted to lowercase.
+A word is a contiguous sequence of character(s) which consists of alphabetical character(s) and numeral(s) only and doesn't exclude any alphabetical character or numeral present next to either of its 2 ends.

 #### Syntax